 All of our products are sold in China.
 We may be exposed to product liability claims and we may, as a result, have to expend significant financial and managerial resources to defend against such claims.
-Such product liability claim risks may increase as legal concepts in product liability begin to develop and mature in China and in other countries and regions where our products may be sold in the future.
+Such product liability claim risks may increase as laws on product liability begin to develop and mature in China and in other countries and regions where our products may be sold in the future.
 In line with common industry practice, we do not maintain product liability insurance coverage and our business, results of operations and prospects may be materially adversely affected by a successful product liability claim against us.
-In addition, we do not maintain third party liability insurance against claims for property damage or personal injury.
-Regardless of the ultimate merits of a claim or dispute, we may face significant costs and expenses to defend against such claims or enter into settlement agreements.
+In addition, we do not maintain third-party liability insurance against claims or enter into settlement agreements.
 We may suffer serious damage to our reputation, be subject to material monetary damages and be subject to government investigations.
-In such cases, it may lead to fines and sanctions against us and result in negative public perception of our brand, all of which could have a material adverse effect on our business, prospects, financial condition, results of operations and prospects.
+In such cases, it may lead to fines and sanctions against us and result in negative public perception of our brand, all of which could have a material adverse effect on on our business, prospects, financial condition, results of operations and prospects.